SSuperookie/SSuperookie.github.io/index.md

 - **Sep.
 2017 - June 2020:** Beijing Bayi School (Hign School)
 <br>
 <br>
 Expect to apply for a Master's programme in **HCI/CS**.
-Afterward, I hope to join an innovative industry company as a **UX Designer/Usability Specialist**, focusing on Sports/Healthcare.<br>
+Afterward, I hope to join an innovative company focused on Sports/Healthcare, serving as a **UX Designer/Usability Specialist**,.<br>
 **Contact me if you have any leads!**

 <br>